A little bit about Chelsie McWhorter

 BIOGRAPHY

-I am a 4th year doctoral student in the Department of Geography at the University of California Santa Barbara.
-My research focuses on firefighter navigation and the culture of the fire service.
+I am a doctoral candidate in the Department of Geography at the University of California Santa Barbara.
+My research focuses on firefighter navigation, emergency wayfinding, geogrphic education, and the culture of the fire service.
 My previous academic research has been on firefighter navigation, the cultural landscape and women's roles in policing.

-I am also a 14 year veteran of the fire service and currently serve in the rank of Fire Lieutenant.
+I am also a 13 year veteran of the fire service and achieved the rank of Fire Lieutenant.
 I've worked as a part of engine, truck and heavy rescue companies.
 In addition to direct service to the community through fire suppression and rescue, I enjoy speaking to the public about fire safety and fire prevention.
 I'm passionate about encouraging women and girls to consider careers in the fire service and never pass up an opportunity to talk to them when I'm in my turnout gear or uniform!

-I invite you to explore my site, learn about my harebrained research ideas and engage with me on Twitter or Linkedin.
+I invite you to explore my site, learn about my harebrained research ideas and engage with me on X/Twitter or Linkedin.

 Bridging the Fire Service & Geography